Tung Chung: Primary and secondary schools

+Public libraries

+Hong Kong Public Libraries operates Tung Chung Public Library, which is located in the Tung Chung Municipal Services Building.

 Future development

 The planned population for Tung Chung New Town is projected at 124,000 residents.
 The expansion will expand the new town to the west and east of the existing New Town.
 It will provide 49,400 residential flats as proposed under the P & E study.
 Land has been reserved at the expansion area for recreational, education and community use like sport grounds and schools, the first population intake is targeted for the early 2020s.
 The project will include reclaiming 130 hectares (ha) of land.

 Transportation

 Tung Chung is connected to the rest of Hong Kong via massive infrastructure projects.
 The main road link, the North Lantau Highway connects Tung Chung to the rest of Hong Kong via the Tsing Ma Bridge.
 Public transport options include buses, trains, and ferries.
 The Hong Kong International Airport is about 10 minutes of traveling time from Tung Chung.
 A gondola lift, called Ngong Ping 360, can take travelers up to the monastery in Ngong Ping.

 The Hong Kong–Zhuhai–Macau Bridge begins near Tung Chung and connects to Zhuhai and Macau.